theahura/shoot-the-messenger/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Shoot the Messenger cannot support removing only your messages.**
-See #33, #26, #15 for more.
-This is due to how Chrome manages memory, and because Facebook does not provide a mechanism to go to an arbitrary point in the conversation programmatically.
+See #46 for an explanation why.
+If you have ideas on how to implement this feature, post to #46.

 **Describe the feature you'd like**